pythoninthegrass/python_template/README.md

 ## Summary
 Oftentimes the initial setup of a Python repo can take a few minutes to a couple hours.
-By laying the foundation to rapidly implement an idea, can focus on the good bits instead of devops drudgery.
+By laying the foundation to rapidly implement an idea, can focus on the good bits instead of DevOps drudgery.

 ### Caveat Emptor
 Very little of this gets tested on Windows hosts.
 Windows Subsystem for Linux (WSL) is used where necessary with the default Ubuntu LTS install.
 Moved bulk of document to the [markdown](markdown/) directory to opt-in vs. opt-out of documentation.

-Be the change et al if Windows is your main and you wanna raise a PR with broad instructions on getting tooling working under Windows (e.g., docker, poetry, playwright.)
+Be the change et al if Windows is your main and you wanna [raise a PR](CONTRIBUTING.md) with broad instructions on getting tooling working under Windows (e.g., docker, poetry, playwright.)

 **Table of Contents**
 * [python_template](#python_template)